 Finely chop up about 1 tablespoon of ginger using the food processor or knife.

 Cover the jar with the towel and secure with the rubber band.
 Store the jar in a dark place.

-When there are bubbles consistently sitting at the surface at the end of a 12-hour period you know that the starter is working.
-This process takes a few days to a week.
+When there are bubbles consistently sitting at the surface at the end of a this period you know that the starter is working.

 Food processor (optional)

 1 Quart mason jar